jruels/adv-ansible/labs/access_lab/index.md

 If prompted, choose `bash` as the shell

-Clean up any lefover files
+Clean up any leftover files
 ```
 rm -rf *
 ```